Amateur: Additive of the Month – October 2018

 HIGH-DENSITY FILLER (Type: Finely milled adhesive filler.
 Product No: 404)

 What is it?
-Originally designed to bond the fixings into wooden blades used to attach wind turbine hubs, 404 High Density Filler is a very fine powder used for bonding hardware into substrates.
-When mixed with WEST SYSTEM epoxy, the cured material is highly resistant to compression and high cyclic loading.
+Originally designed to fix wooden blades to a wind turbine hub, 404 High-Density Filler is a very fine powder used for bonding hardware into substrates.
+When mixed with WEST SYSTEM epoxy, the cured material is highly resistant to compression and intense cyclic loading.

 Used for?
 404’s resistance to any form of distortion makes it ideal for filling voids that are going to be subjected to big loads.
 Prime examples would be padding out the gaps beneath a winch drum, or replacing a rotted balsa core deck under a cleat.
 It can also be used for filleting and gap filling.

-Mixing ratio: The High Density Filler can be added to a WEST SYSTEM resin and hardener mix at anywhere between 35% to 60% by weight, depending on the viscosity required.
-A thick paste, towards the 60% end, would typically be used where access is easy and the ‘peanut butter consistency’ paste can be applied with a palette knife.
-The more fluid mix would be used where it has to be decanted or injected, such as into a bolt hole.
+Mixing ratio: The High Density Filler can be added to a WEST SYSTEM resin and hardener mix at anywhere between 35% to 60% by weight, depending on the viscosity needed.
+A thick paste, towards the 60% end, would typically be used where access is easy, and the ‘peanut butter consistency’ paste can be applied with a palette knife.
+The more fluid mix would be used where it has to be decanted or injected, such as into a bolthole.

 “The 404 High Density Filler is the real workhorse of hardware bonding,” Hamish says.
-“Once cured, it is remarkably strong and can withstand loadings of several tons.
-When a deck fitting is faced with excessive loads, it is usually the substrate that gives way before the cured epoxy/404 mix.”
+“Once cured, it is remarkably strong, and can withstand loadings of several tons.
+When a deck fitting is faced with excessive loads, it is usually the substrate that gives way before the 404-reinforced epoxy.”

 Wax the fittings you may want to remove